nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Command history feature
 #### Implementation
 The command history feature is facilitated by `CommandTextHistory`.
-It has a `commandHistory` arraylist that stores the history of commands entered by the user as strings and a `currentCommandIndex` that is initialised to be `-1` to keep track of the current command index in the command history.
+It has a `commandHistory` arraylist that stores the history of commands entered by the user as strings and a `currentCommandIndex` that is initialised to be `0` to keep track of the current command index in the command history.
 The `CommandTextHistory` class implements the following operations:
 * `CommandTextHistory#addCommandHistory(String commandText)` — Adds a command text to the command history.
 * `CommandTextHistory#getPreviousCommand()` — Returns the previous command text in the command history.
 * `CommandTextHistory#getNextCommand()` — Returns the next command text in the command history.

 ##### Getting previous/next command
-The `getPreviousCommand()` method will first check if `commandHistory` is empty by checking if `currentCommandIndex` is more than `0`.
+The `getPreviousCommand()` method will first check if there previous commands available by checking if `currentCommandIndex` is more than `0`.
-If it is not empty, it will decrement the `currentCommandIndex` and return the command text at that index.
+If there are previous commands, it will decrement the `currentCommandIndex`.

-If it is empty, it will return an empty string.
+The `getNextCommand()` method will first check if there are more commands available ahead in the history by checking if `currentCommandIndex < commandHistory.size() - 1`, If there are following commands, it will increment the `currentCommandIndex`.

-The `getNextCommand()` method will first check if `currentCommandIndex` is less than `commandHistory.size() - 1`.
+After decrementing or incrementing, the method checks if `currentCommandIndex` is still within the bounds of `commandHistory`.
-If it is, it will increment the `currentCommandIndex` and return the command text at that index.
+If the index is out of bounds, the method returns an empty string "", indicating there are no more commands to retrieve in that direction.
-If it is not or `currentCommandIndex` is `-1` which means the commandHistory is empty, it will return an empty string.
+If `currentCommandIndex` is within bounds, it retrieves and returns the command at the updated index in `commandHistory`.

 ##### Adding command to history
 The `addCommandHistory(String commandText)` method will add the command text to the `commandHistory` arraylist and set the `currentCommandIndex` to the size of the `commandHistory` arraylist.